jasonmccreary/blog-posts/2012-01-13-iodocs-install-configure-deploy-heroku.md

 ---
 ***Update:** My fork of I/O Docs is now available on [GitHub][1].*

 I heard about I/O Docs in a tweet from [@Mashery][2] last August.
 One of their evangelist developed I/O Docs with node.js and released the project on [Github][3].
-I&rsquo;ve wanted to check it out for two reasons.
+I've wanted to check it out for two reasons.
 First, I have an undocumented private API – [PocketBracket][4] – that, well, I said it already, was undocumented.
 Second, I wanted a reason to develop with node.js.

 From the I/O Docs synopsis: